jeremiedubuis/svelte-calendars/README.md

 Preselected date (will change when user clicks on date)

 #### onSelect (function)
-Callback that will be called on selected date change with two parameters:
+Callback that will be called on selected date change with three parameters:
+- the original event
 - the selected date object
-- the original event
+- the previous selected date object

 #### dateClasses (array<array<Date,String>>)
 The dateClasses prop is an array of arrays that contain a Date and string, if the date in the calendar matches the provided date, the class will be applied